Faakhir30/Faakhir30/README.md

 - Ask me about **React, Node, Django & Community Building**

-- You can know more about me at [faakhir-portfolio.vercel.app](https://faakhir-portfolio.vercel.app/)

 - How to reach me **zahidfaakhir@gmail.com**
 <h3 align="left">Connect with me:</h3>